AdKapGo/ES6-Use-Destructuring-Assignment-to-Assign-Variables-from-Objects/README.md

 # ES6-Use-Destructuring-Assignment-to-Assign-Variables-from-Objects
-Here is my solution that I came up with for the
+Here is my solution for the
 "ES6: Use Destructuring Assignment to Assign Variables from Objects" challenge on freeCodeCamp.org.

 const AVG_TEMPERATURES = {